-Building Community by Showing Up and Sharing: Mentor Engine’s Exclusive Interview with Vimala Rajendran of Vimala’s Curryblossom Café
+Building Community by Showing Up and Sharing: Mentor Engine’s Interview with Vimala Rajendran of Vimala’s Curryblossom Café

 Cooking for her family and circle of close friends in Carrboro, North Carolina, Vimala Rajendran started a tradition of community dinners; their popularity grew and eventually gave rise to her restaurant, Vimala’s Curryblossom Café in Chapel Hill.
 Since its opening in 2010, the restaurant has won awards and recognition every year, not only for excellent food, but also for promoting dignity among its team members and patrons through an “everybody-eats” policy.
 How did the restaurant gain success, and what are the values and cultural customs on which it operates?
 Owner and chef Vimala Rajendran explains.

 Vimala, how did this all begin?